ptsurbeleu/minima-theme-specs/README.md

 ## How to Execute Specification(s)
 At this points there is only one (very simple) specification available, `theme.feature`.
-To execute the specification run `bundle exec theme-specs` in the console and watch what will happen!
+To execute the specification(s) run `bundle exec theme-specs` in the console and watch what will happen!

 As you can see the specification is looking very human-friendly, despite the fact that it does a lot of heavy lifting behind the scenes.